 “Our research shows that users’ reaction to their digital environment depends on the rate of change they experience,” says Dr Bhaskar Chakravorti, senior associate dean of International Business and Finance at The Fletcher School at Tufts University.
 “If relevant technologies and digital services are regularly introduced, consumers are more tolerant of friction and interruptions.”

-Of course, the gap between attitudes and behavior varies according to country.
-In emerging markets, for example, people are more likely to put up with unreliable technologies and slow loading times than their peers in more digitally developed countries.
+Of course, the gap between attitudes and behavior varies according to location.
+In emerging markets, for example, people are more likely to put up with unreliable technologies and slow loading times than their peers in more digitally developed locations.
 This is because the rate of improvement they have experienced puts these frictions in context; a slow smartphone is better than no smartphone.

 In reality, momentum plays a crucial role in changing attitudes across all markets, according to Ajay Bhalla, president of Global Enterprise Risk and Security at Mastercard, which sponsors the Fletcher report.
 He says: “The study shows that improving momentum and reducing friction are key.
 Momentum is like a tailwind, while friction is a headwind on the path to digital trust.”